 The first and major difference between the two different AdWords versions is the way in which the campaigns are managed.
 The regular Google AdWords allows you to continually update your campaign while it is active, allowing you to do things such as optimise your amount per click and change keywords.

 If you want the most control over your AdWords campaign then this is the way to go.
 If you’re new and not very experienced to AdWords then this might be hard and confusing at first, however with a little reading and practise you’ll get the hang of it.

-AdWords Express on the other hand is limited to just text adverts on Google’s websites which not only reduces the amount of views but makes people less likely to click them.
+AdWords Express, on the other hand, is limited to just text adverts on Google’s websites which not only reduces the number of views but makes people less likely to click them.
 After all, would you rather click a fancy flashing animated banner or a few lines of text?
 AdWords Express also doesn’t allow you to use the new advanced ad formats such as video adverts on Google’s YouTube.